grantcodes/terminally-pixelated/README.md

 ## Getting started

-To get started, download however you wish and edit `src/config.json` with your development url then run `npm install`, `composer install` and `gulp build` in the content directory to install the required dependencies.
+To get started, download however you wish and edit `src/config.json` with your development url then run `npm install`, `composer install` and `npm run build` in the content directory to install the required dependencies.

-Run `gulp watch` in the content directory to watch for file changes and start a browser sync server.
+Run `npm run start` in the content directory to watch for file changes and start a browser sync server.

-Run `gulp build` to fully compile your theme.
+Run `npm run build` to fully compile your theme.

 ## Diving in